microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

 > 2. Client B is elected to be the new flushing client
 > 3. Client B begins a flush.
 At that time, the latest sequence number delivered to Client B is 10.
 > 4. Both Client A and Client B receive the next five ops, their latest known sequence numbers are now both `15`.
-> 5. Client A's flush finishes uploading, so Client A submits an flush op that contains a handle to the new chunk root and the reference sequence number `10` (_not_ `15`).
+> 5. Client A's flush finishes uploading, so Client A submits a flush op that contains a handle to the new chunk root and the reference sequence number `10` (_not_ `15`).
 > 6. The server sequences Client A's flush op with sequence number `16`.
 > 7. Client B's flush finishes uploading, so Client B submits a flush op that contains a handle to the new chunk root and the reference sequence number `10`.
 > 8. The server sequences Client B's flush op with sequence number `17`.